The Ultimate Guide to Outdoor Activities in the Triad for Families (2026)

 Hanging Rock State Park

-Just about 45 minutes north of Winston‑Salem, Hanging Rock State Park is one of the Triad’s outdoor favorites.
-With more than 20+ miles of trails leading to waterfalls, scenic overlooks, and rock outcrops, it’s ideal for hiking, swimming (seasonal), picnicking, and exploring nature.
-Families can enjoy mountain views, lakeside picnics, and even boating on the park’s lake in warmer months.
+About 45 minutes north of Winston-Salem, Hanging Rock is one of the Triad’s most-loved outdoor destinations.
+More than 20 miles of trails lead to waterfalls, scenic overlooks, and rocky outcrops.
+Seasonal swimming in the lake, lakeside picnics, boating in warmer months, and camping make it a complete outdoor destination.

 Pilot Mountain State Park

-A classic North Carolina landmark, Pilot Mountain State Park features the distinctive Big Pinnacle and offers trails ranging from easy walks to more challenging hikes with panoramic views.
-With picnic areas, riverside trails, and plenty of outdoor activities — hiking, climbing, camping, and river access — it’s a great half‑day or full‑day escape.
+A classic North Carolina landmark just a short drive from Winston-Salem.
+The iconic Big Pinnacle offers trails ranging from easy walks to more challenging hikes with panoramic views.
+Picnic areas, riverside trails, hiking, climbing, camping, and river access make it ideal for a half-day or full-day escape.
+JOLO Winery, one of the best wineries near the Triad, sits right at its base — see our Triad Wineries guide for more.

 Haw River State Park